ElisabethHuhn/AndroidArchitectureExample3/README.md

 # AndroidArchitectureExample3

+# Punch List of things to do and bugs to fix
+* Continue filling out automatic testing
+  * Test UI Display and Behavior for both Driver and Route Screens
+  * Assure that the app behaves properly when the network is down
+* Go through the TODOs and decide whether to address them or not.
+* Assure coroutine cancellation behaves properly
+*

 # Introduction
 This project is an example of State of the Art Android Architecture circa 2023.
 It uses:
 * Kotlin 100%